Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 authors: ["Michael Schmidle"]
 slug: "improving-changes-with-non-negotiables"
 tags: ["Leadership"]
 description: "Your chances of winning any game improve drastically if you know the rules.
 Office work is game-like but with unclear rules.
-Non-negotiables are here to help."
+Non-Negotiables are here to help."
 cover: "https://res.cloudinary.com/ypertex/image/upload/ar_5:3,c_fill,g_auto,q_auto/v1579075156/5c584962-e3e6-4aac-9853-30882bb9de10.jpg"
 ---

-{{<figure src="https://res.cloudinary.com/ypertex/image/upload/ar_5:3,c_fill,g_auto,q_auto,w_740/v1578672254/717e18d-8042-41a4-a489-18e54bef3a33.jpg">}}Depending on the rules you play by, this ball is in or out of bounds (Image: [Ziad Nr_](https://www.pexels.com/photo/photo-of-basketball-on-floor-3558072/)){{</figure>}}

-Basketball is my favorite team sports, especially the way it is played in the [NBA](https://www.nba.com/).
-The combination of speed, power, and finesse is intreaguing:

-* Speed: Teams have to attempt a shot at the basket after a maximum of 24 seconds, otherwise the ball is given to the other team.
-* Power: Players sometimes litterally jump over other (tall!) players to stuff the ball into the basekt with authority.
-* Finesse: In other occasions, players are heavily defended and still find a way to hit the basket from a large distance or other seemingly impossible positions.

-All three points of my fascination are driven by the game's rules.
-Knowing the rules, teams and players can start to optimize their performance accordingly and compete for a championship.

-But how do you optimize your performance for ... let's say, work at the office?

 # Playing Games at Work

-Simon Sinek teaches us that one can't really "win" at work because it's a different kind of game:
+Simon Sinek teaches us that one can't really "win" at work because it's a different kind of game than sports:

 <figure>
 {{<youtube RyTQ5-SQYTo>}}